babelsociety/website/content/name/index.md

 > Now the whole world had one language and a common speech.

-We are in an ideal situation where everybody can understand each others, there are no nations, no tribes and no divisions.
+We are in an ideal situation where everybody can understand each other, there are no nations, no tribes and no divisions.
 Some experts of the Bible often say that all words matter, but here we can see a redundancy between "one language" and "a common speech".
 Some say that another translation of "וּדְבָרִים" can be "and things", hence this *could* be interpreted as "they shared things".

 > As people moved eastward, they found a plain in Shinar and settled there.
 > They said to each other, "Come, let's make bricks and bake them thoroughly."
 They used brick instead of stone, and tar for mortar.